 If you do get insurance, there are minimums you need to comply with, but they are fairly standard.
 They are:

 - $25,000 for the injury or death of one person (yourself, a passenger, another driver, pedestrian, etc.)

 - $40,000 for the total damages caused by a single accident

 Take the Time to Shop Around for New Insurance

 Insurers don’t calculate your rate based on risk alone anymore; they use a controversial tactic called price optimization, which collects and analyzes a ton of information about you (including your online shopping habits and social media activity) to determine how you would react to a premium hike.
 If the data says you’d be passive and not shop for a better rate, the insurer takes advantage of that to optimize profits.
 The rate hike is often just enough to maximize profit but keep you from being alarmed.
 If the companies think you won’t leave them for a different company, they’ll absolutely take advantage of you.
 Young drivers, bad drivers, and those with low credit will also experience higher rates.

-Shopping for a new policy every year or so is great for two reasons: First, it prevents you from being marked as someone willing to pay a higher rate.
+Shopping for a new policy every year or so is great for two reasons: First, it prevents you from being marked as someone willing to pay a higher car insurance rate.
 Insurance companies want to increase profits, but they also want to keep your business.
 Secondly, if insurers fear you’re going to move to the competition, they won’t take the chance of raising your rates.

 Fifteen states have banned price optimization, but unfortunately, Iowa is not one of them.
 That said, it’s up to you to make sure that you’re paying a rate that’s based on your risk profile and not predictive analytics.